Our Favourite Hancock – Part 4

 The Wild Man Of The Woods

-To celebrate the 60th anniversary of the first broadcast of Hancock’s Half Hour on BBC Radio, comedy scriptwriting legends Ray Galton and Alan Simpson are presenting a very special series of posts, in which they share their personal favourite episodes from their work on TV and Radio.
-This week’s pick comes from Hancock’s Half Hour Radio series.
+To celebrate the 60th anniversary of the first broadcast of Hancock’s Half Hour on BBC Radio, comedy scriptwriting legends Ray Galton and Alan Simpson presented a very special series of posts, in which they shared their personal favourite episodes from their work on TV and Radio.
+This particular pick comes from Hancock’s Half Hour Radio series.

 G&S: This is our final pick from the Hancock’s Hour series.
 Coming from the fourth series we did with Tony, in which Hattie Jacques joined the cast from episode five, Wild Man Of The Woods was episode sixteen.
 By now we were writing for Tony on both radio and television, this would continue until 1959 when the radio series came to end.